DIPlib/diplib/doc/src/features.md

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first connected component found for that label will be measured.

+This value is reported in physical units, but only for isotropic (square) pixels (otherwise pixel sizes are ignored).

 \comment --------------------------------------------------------------